GPSolo Magazine - December 2004

 What influenced your decision to pursue a general practice/solo/small firm career?

-On a scale of one to five (five equals nerd, one equals novice), how proficient would you rate yourself in the use and integration of technology into your practice (5-1, 5 = nerd, 1 = novice)?
+How proficient would you rate yourself in the use and integration of technology into your practice (5-1, 5 = nerd, 1 = novice)?

 What changes has the use of technology brought to law practice in general, for better or worse?